Amsterdam (novel): Plot

 The day that Vernon's paper is due to publish the pictures of Garmony, Vernon reaches out to Clive and the two have a brief conversation where they forgive their differences and Clive tells Vernon what he saw in the Lake District.
 At work, during an editorial meeting, Vernon realizes that one of his journalists is tracking the story of a rapist in the Lake District and realizes that this is who Clive must have seen.
 He calls Clive and attempts to force him to go to the police, though Clive declines as he is working on his symphony.
 Their conversation is interrupted by Garmony's wife holding a press conference where she calls Vernon a flea and calls the pictures a private personal matter, while pretending that she was aware Molly took them.
 Public opinion turns against Vernon and his paper and he is forced to resign.

 Angered by their conversation, Clive sends Vernon a note telling him he should be fired, which Vernon sees after he is fired and views as Clive gloating.
 He then calls the police to force Clive to give information about the Lake District rapist but is disappointed that Clive will not face criminal charges.
 Inspired by an article on euthanasia that he sees in his old paper, Vernon decides to lure Clive to Amsterdam and murder him under the grounds he is mentally unwell.
 Meanwhile, the composition of Clive's symphony is interrupted by the police calling him to the Lake District.
-With the symphony permanently ruined, Clive also makes the decision to try and lure Vernon to Amsterdam, where he is rehearsing his symphony, to euthanize him on the grounds he is mentally depraved.
+With the symphony permanently ruined, Clive also makes the decision to try to lure Vernon to Amsterdam, where he is rehearsing his symphony, to euthanize him on the grounds he is mentally depraved.
 Both of the murders go through and each man last hallucinates seeing Molly Lane.